xiejw/fsx/README.md

-# FsX: Distributed File System
+# FsX: Distributed File Backup System

-FsX is designed as a robust, distributed, scalable, unidirectional-synchronization file system.
+FsX is designed as a robust, distributed, scalable, unidirectional-synchronization file backup system.
 It is perfect for infrequent-modification, large volume file system with replicas, e.g., photo repository.

+It is designed with the following features in mind:
+1. full history in logs.
+2. scalability
+3. simple diff cross replicas.

 Each file repository is fully managed by a process `fsx`, with exception for `master` node.